vuejs/eslint-plugin-vue/docs/rules/no-dupe-keys.md

+---
+pageClass: rule-details
+---
+# vue/no-dupe-keys
-# disallow duplication of field names (vue/no-dupe-keys)
+> disallow duplication of field names

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.